What to do when a

 6. Reimbursements

-a.
-Medicare, Part B
+Medicare, Part B.

-If the retiree
+If the retiree and/or the

-up to the date of death of the retiree.
-Write a letter to:
+eligible for the reimbursements up to the date of death of the retiree.

 City of New York

-Benefits Program
+Health Benefits Program

-40 Rector
+40 Rector Street

-3rd Floor,
+3rd Floor, Medicare Unit

-b.
-Optional Rider reimbursement
+Optional rider reimbursement

-The surviving spouse/dependents
+The surviving

-date of death of the retiree.
+rider up the date of death of the retiree.
 Contact:

 UFT Welfare Fund

-52 Broadway, 7th Floor
+52 Broadway – 7th Floor

 New York, NY 10004